robotnoises/goodrating/README.md

 ## Consumer Warning - this is supposed to be fun

 This rating system was created for my own enjoyment, i.e. I enjoy college football and I enjoy lists.
 Much of the "information" presented here is anecdotal, at best.
 That's intentional.
 Football is simulated warfare + shoulder pads.
 Any attempt to *seriously* quantify it should be met with tremendous skepticism.

+That being said...

 ## Summary